raghu67/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10762
 ```
-Compute the difference between the mean without imputed values and with imputed values.
+Compute the difference between the median without imputed values and with imputed values.
 They are very close

 ```r
 median(activity2_by_day$steps) - median(activity_by_day$steps)